xdit-project/mochi-xdit/README.md

-# mochi-xdit: Parallel Inference for mochi-preview video generation model with xDiT
+# mochi-xdit: Parallel Inference for Mochi-preview Video Generation Model with xDiT

+This repository provides an accelerated inference version of [Mochi 1](https://github.com/genmoai/models) using Unified Sequence Parallelism provided by [xDiT](https://github.com/xdit-project/xDiT).

+## HightLights

+1. Memory Optimization makes mochi is  able to generate video on a single 48-GB GPU.
+2. Tiling VAE optimization: makes mochi generate video on 48 GB GPU.
+3. Unified Sequence Parallelism for AsymmetricAttention using xDiT: hybrid 2D sequence parallelism with Ring-Attention and DeepSpeed-Ulysses.

+## Usage

 This repository provides an accelerated inference version of [Mochi 1](https://github.com/genmoai/models) using Unified Sequence Parallelism provided by [xDiT](https://github.com/xdit-project/xDiT).